 - present progressive and/or liberal opinions, my own and others, about current events, the media, government, business and other social institutions.

-  Current organizing projects:
+Current peace and justice organizing projects:

 - Center for Conscience in Action – a pacifist peace activist organization, state affiliate of War Resisters League